 I think we managed to go on holiday every year as we were able to use a caravan that was parked at Llanddulas in North Wales.
 My father had made the caravan for his boss and so was able to use it when no-one else needed it.
 We would travel by train to Abergele, having sent our luggage off in a big trunk in advance.
 My father only had one week’s paid holiday but my mother and I would stay for longer.
 I remember seeing the large concrete obstacles on the beach to prevent the enemy from landing.

 The church that my parents went to arranged dances and parties for American servicemen who were billeted nearby and on one occasion I attended.
 I can remember my father lifting me up and I was asked to pick the most handsome of a line-up of these soldiers.
 Some of them tried to bribe me with sweets but I resisted.
 I don’t remember who I chose.
 There were also Italian prisoners of war in the area who I think worked on local farms.
 Some of them made lovely straw baskets and I really liked the one I was given.
-My mother gave it to my cousin when she went to Canada in 1947 and I was quite upset about it.
 In 1944 my brother was born.
 One of my parents’ friends was serving in the army and sent the aerogram pictured below.
 This friend had been at Dunkirk, but had survived and was still fighting in Europe when he sent the letter.
 Just before the war he wouldn’t get married to his girlfriend as he knew he was going into a dangerous situation; after some time had elapsed his girlfriend married someone else but he unfortunately was killed.
 After the war the original couple met again, married and lived happily together for many years afterwards.